SatnamCodes/LearningCpp/01_getting_started/README.md

 # Getting Started with C++

-Learn the fundamentals of C++ programming:
+Learning the fundamentals of C++ :
-- Writing your first program
+- Writing my first program
 - Understanding identifiers and keywords
 - Working with variables and data types
 - Performing operations